pr3sh/podman/notes/podman_commands.md

 #### Creating Persistent Storage

+*steps:*
-1. Create directory with owner and group root
+- Create directory with owner and group root
-2.  grant write access to the directory for MYSQL service which has a UID of 27
+- grant write access to the directory for MYSQL service which has a UID of 27
-3. Apply `container_file_t` context to the directory(all all subdirectories) to allow containers access to all of its contents
+- Apply `container_file_t` context to the directory(all all subdirectories) to allow containers access to all of its contents
-4. Apply SELinux container policy
+- Apply SELinux container policy
-5. Mount volume within container
+- Mount volume within container
-6.  confirm policy was applied
+- confirm policy was applied
 ```bash
 $ sudo mkdir -pv /var/dbfiles
 $ sudo chown -Rv 27:27 /var/dbfiles